Sometimes, in the NHL, one team gets another's number.

 The Montreal Canadiens are currently in the midst of one of those streaks.
 As we've recently established, it's been a while since they were able to take a win over the Ottawa Senators.
 In fact, discounting a preseason victory, the Habs have emerged defeated in five consecutive games against their closest geographical rivals.
 The gravity of a highly frustrating playoff series aside, it's becoming a little tiresome to continually lose to the Sens.
 However, as has been proven constantly and brought back into focus by Andrew yesterday, how one responds to those frustrating situations continues to be the barometer for success.

-Headed into the playoffs as one of the East's stronger teams, the Habs were unceremoniously ousted in five games by their lower-seeded foes.
+Headed into the playoffs as one of the East's stronger teams, the Habs were unceremoniously ousted in five games by their lower-seeded foe.
 The tide of optimism that accompanied Montreal's most successful regular season campaign in recent memory washed away, and the team and its management were left to analyze what had happened.
 It's becoming increasingly clear that they came up with the wrong answer.

 Let's take a field trip, back to November 12, 2011.
-On that day, the Buffalo Sabres travelled to the TD Garden in Boston, Massachusetts.
+On that day, the Buffalo Sabres traveled to the TD Garden in Boston, Massachusetts.
 The Sabres were riding a four game winning streak, and were occupying a playoff spot, as they had the previous two seasons.
 Their goal differential in that young season was +19, second in the entire NHL to only Sidney Crosby's Pittsburgh Penguins.
 The Buffalo Sabres were a competitive, if unspectacular, squad.

 November 12, 2011, was the night that this happened: